dermesser/integer-encoding-rs/README.md

 The format is described here: [Google's protobuf integer encoding technique](https://developers.google.com/protocol-buffers/docs/encoding).

+## Crate

+If you use Tokio v0.2 and you use the asynchronous types in this crate (feature `tokio_async`), you may be interested in the `v2.0` branch.
+It is still maintained with the occasional fix for edge cases and depends on Tokio v0.2.

 ## FixedInt

 `FixedInt` casts integers to bytes by either copying the underlying memory or